LENGTH:

 wood

-The Silver John Bain Ormidale TSMY is a 72 feet long that boasts a 15 feet beam.
+The Silver John Bain Ormidale TSMY is 72 feet long and has a 15 feet beam.
 The Silver John Bain Ormidale TSMY is made of wood.